 Determine how high you want your stool.
 Measure your existing stool and subtract that necessary height.
 This will give you the amount of leg that should be taken out of your contemporary counter height bar stools.
 Measure one leg of the floor chair according to your measurements.
 Mark the leg of the chair where it should be cut.
 Measure the leg from the mark to the chair seat pad.
 The measurement should be between 24 and 26 inches.
 Place a piece of scrap wood up to the leg of the chair that is marked.
 Make a mark on the scrap wood that matches this length.
 Cut the piece of wood with the circular saw.
 This piece of scrap wood will be your guide for cutting all four legs.

 Using a guide will avoid measurement errors and will keep your legs from being uneven.
 Keep the waste wood guide to each leg.
 Mark each leg of contemporary counter height bar stools that corresponds to the length of the scrap wood.
 Turn the chair on its side and cut each leg with a circular saw according to the marks.
 Sand each chair leg with fine-grained sandpaper to smooth the rough wood.
 Clean the sanding dust with a damp cloth.
-Place rubber chair cushions or rubber plugs at the bottom of each chair leg to protect the floor from scratches and to make the legs look finished.More reader came from this term: all modern bar stools, normal counter height, how to measure bar stools, contemporary counter height stools, counter height stools measurements, normal countertop height, typical bar counter height
+Place rubber chair cushions or rubber plugs at the bottom of each chair leg to protect the floor from scratches and to make the legs look finished.all modern bar stools, normal counter height, how to measure bar stools, contemporary counter height stools, counter height stools measurements, normal countertop height, typical bar counter height